bskim728/EMDC-ACCIO/README.md

 # EMDC-ACCIO
 EMDC OS GPU-support serverless computing with minimize I/O cost

+# To Do
+## GPU
+??
+## Memory
+How to segment memory usage?
+How to do forced memory swap for specific data?

 # Daily record
 ## 22/01/09
 ### OpenWhisk Container memory extension